 Sharing Common Goals

-The Office of Residence Life, in collaboration with a variety of academic and administrative departments, offers five living-learning communities (LLCs) for first-year students, and two LLCs for upperclassmen.
+The Office of Residence Life offers a number of living-learning communities for first-year students and upperclassmen.

-LLCs are intentional living arrangements in which residents share common goals, engage in a common academic program and participate in experiential learning.
+Living-learning communities (LLCs) are intentional living arrangements where residents share common goals, engage in a common academic program and participate in hands-on learning.

 LEARN MORE ABOUT THE AUSTIN SCHOLARS